rrobinett/wsprdaemon/README.md

 git pull

 ./wsprdaemon.sh -a

-The ./wsprdaemon.conf file formats are backwards compatible, and you can return to use 2.10 by executing 'git checkout main' in the above commands.

 I have also just created a Telegram 'Wsprdaemon' channel which I will monitor to support both legacy and beta users.